matthewfranglen/dart-jsonp/README.md

     import 'dart:html';
     import 'dart:js';

-    context['callbackMethod'] = (response) {
+    context['callbackMethod'] = (JsObject response) {
       // Do something with the response object.
-      // The response has already been interpreted as a JSON string.
+The JsObject can be treated like a dictionary.
     }

     document.body.children.add(